ryan-xin/wdywt/README.md

 * Save post on index page and show page;
 * Follow or followed by other users;
 * Only check posts from following users;
-* In user center check all posts, lided posts and saved posts;
+* In user center check all posts, liked posts and saved posts;
 * In user center check all following and followers;
 * Edit profile.